KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 ## Services

-In KeyboardKit, an ``AutocompleteService`` can provide suggestions when the user types or the text input cursor moves in the text.
+In KeyboardKit, an ``AutocompleteService`` can provide suggestions when the user types and the text input cursor moves in the text.

-KeyboardKit doesn't have a standard autocomplete service.
-Instead, it injects a ``AutocompleteService/disabled`` service into ``KeyboardInputViewController/services`` until you register [KeyboardKit Pro][pro] or inject your own service implementation.
+KeyboardKit doesn't have a standard autocomplete service, as it has for other service types.
+Instead, it injects a ``AutocompleteService/disabled`` service into ``KeyboardInputViewController/services`` until you set up [KeyboardKit Pro][pro] or inject your own service implementation.
 Read more further down.